The Evolution of Fender Rhodes Production and Sound

 1960’s: The Sparkle Top Years

-This is the Fender Rhodes that you will hear on an introspective journey through Miles Davis’ Bitches Brew or paired with Bill Evan’s Steinway on From Left to Right.
-These rhodes are significantly more rare and currently considered more collectible than other eras of production.
+This is the Fender Rhodes that you will hear on an introspective journey through Miles Davis’ Bitches Brew, Billy Preston on The Beatles’ rooftop sessions of “Let it Be,” or paired with Bill Evan’s Steinway on From Left to Right.
+These Rhodes are significantly more rare and currently considered more collectible than anything else since their parts are less reliable and harder to replace when they break down.

 This is the introduction of the classic Mark I tone.
 The Early Mark I was introduced in late 1969 and after a couple of design changes in the first couple years they settled into the classic Fender Rhodes design that more than holds its own against the test of time.
-Its tone throughout these years has the quintessential warm Rhodes bark that is sought after by most players making them more valuable then the later Mark I years.
+Its tone throughout these years has the quintessential warm Rhodes bark that is sought after by most players making them more valuable than the later Mark I years.
+They hit their stride with the design of the piano around 1971/1972, but that doesn’t mean that they play great.
+Players often complain about pianos from this era playing “swampy” or “stiff” because they hadn’t yet worked out the kinks in getting the action design ‘just right.’

 This era of production is also unique because it is the last years that you see the “Fender Rhodes” name before it was changed to simply “Rhodes.”

-During these years the classic Rhodes bark begins to transform into a darker bell-like tones that are characteristic of the Mark II.
+During these years the classic Rhodes bark begins to transform into the more bell-like tones that are characteristic of the Mark II.

 1979-1982: The Mark II